Farm

 As high-altitude growers, our short growing season starts in early April and ends in early October.
 Our frost-free dates are early June to early September.
 Snow in April, May, September, and October is not uncommon!
 While our methods are labor-intensive, we feel that’s what it takes to grow only the healthiest, most nutritious food available.

-For the seventh year in a row, the garden space has been leased out to Anne Lefevre.
+For the ninth year in a row, the garden space has been leased out to Anne Lefevre.
 She is a fabulous gardener!
-Anne will be focusing her efforts this season (2023) on growing produce for the Norwood Fresh Food Hub and regional retail outlets.
-Anne lives on the farm with her two boys, Elias, age 11, and Jonah, age 9.
+Anne will be focusing her efforts this season (2025) on growing produce for the Norwood Fresh Food Hub and regional retail outlets.
+Anne lives on the farm with her two boys, Elias, age 14, and Jonah, age 11.

 Indian Ridge Farm